The 2017 Hands in the Million Challenge on 3D Hand Pose Estimation

 - Lines follow numerical order of the provided testing images.
 In the case of the tracking task, where there are multiple sequences, follow numerical order first for sequence and then for frame as in the example.

 - You need submit your results for all images in the testing set.
-This means that your result.txt file must have exactly 295510 lines for the frame-based task and exactly 294006 lines for the tracking task.
+This means that your result.txt file must have exactly 295510 lines for the frame-based task, exactly 294006 lines for the tracking task, and exactly 2965 for the hand-object tracj.
 Not following this will lead to an error in the submission.

 How to submit your results

-- Register on the CodaLab website for the challenge (go to the ‘Participate’ tab and follow the registration process).
+- Register on the CodaLab website for the ‘frame’ and ‘tracking’ tasks or for the Hand-Object task (go to the ‘Participate’ tab and follow the registration process).
 Please, use the same e-mail as you did for requesting the dataset.
 If this is not possible (eg your supervisor e-mailed us on your behalf), send us an e-mail mentioning this and cc’ing the address that requested the dataset.

 - Go to your Account settings > Competition settings and choose a ‘Team name’.
 The team name can be chosen to preserve anonymity.